 In this article, we’ll explore the shooting star pattern in detail, its structure, interpretation, benefits, and limitations, along with real-world applications to enhance your trading decisions.

-A shooting star candle is a single-day candlestick formation that appears during an uptrend and suggests that a potential price reversal may be on the horizon.
+A shooting star candle is a single day candlestick formation that appears during an uptrend and suggests that a potential price reversal may be on the horizon.
 It displays a compact real body situated near the day's lowest price, along with an extended upper shadow and a minimal or absent lower shadow.
 The shape resembles a falling star, which metaphorically hints that the bullish momentum may be losing steam.

-Let’s deconstruct the shooting star candlestick structure:
+Let’s the shooting star candlestick structure:

 For a candle to be confirmed as a shooting star pattern, it is required to meet the following criteria: